Spider-Admin/Spider/README.md

 - activelink.xcf = Activelink for Spider
 - activelink-clean.xcf = Activelink for Clean-Spider
+- activelink-sfw.xcf = Activelink for Gentle Weaver
 - activelink-source.xcf = Activelink for the source code of Spider
+- activelink-database.xcf = Activelink for the database of Spider

 The xcf files can be opened with [GIMP](https://www.gimp.org/).